Russia eyes gas-for-roubles template for foreign Eurobond payments | Headlines

 The finance ministry did not reply to a Reuters request for comment.
 A financial market source said Russia plans to present the scheme to investors before its next payments, on two bonds, fall due on June 23.
 SCEPTICISM

 Russia has around $40 billion of international bonds outstanding, on which just under $2 billion of payments are due before year-end.
-The debt includes legacy bonds which are settled offshore in the usual manner as well as bonds issued after 2014 which are settled at the NSD and have alternative hard-currency payment provisions.
-Finally, debt sold after 2018 also settles at the NSD but can be paid in roubles.
+Some of its bonds, issued after 2014, have provisions to be settled at the NSD and in alternative currencies, including roubles.
+Bond terms usually stipulate that all creditors are paid, and not doing so can be considered a default.
+Investors said default looks inevitable now that U.S. creditors have been barred from accepting Russian debt payments.

+"It's feasible from the legal point of view as a way to get money to bondholders, but not as a way to avoid an event of default," a Europe-based investor said.
+However, investors in the European Union can still receive payments, said Zia Ullah, partner and head of corporate crime and investigations at law firm Eversheds Sutherland, "unless a bank subject to asset freezes is involved in the payments chain".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)